Liuwa Plains

 Overview

-In the west of Zambia lies its greatest secret.
-This showcase of transformation and regeneration - Liuwa Plain National Park - is more colloqually called Liuwa Plains.
+Luiwa plains safari - zebra on plainsIn the west of Zambia lies its greatest secret.
+This showcase of regeneration - Liuwa Plain National Park - is more colloquially called Liuwa Plains.
 It's about as remote as a safari can get.
-And yet in its prime season, which differs from the rest of Zambia, it offers superb game-viewing.

 First protected in the 1880s by King Lewanika of the Lozi people, the Liuwa Plains was one of the earliest game reserves in Africa.
-The plains are unspoilt and exclusive with rare game and a rich natural history.
+The plains are unspoilt and exclusive with rare game species and a rich natural history.

 Getting to the Liuwa Plain National Park

-The only lodge, King Lewanika, is open from 15 October to 15 July.
+PRO TIP: The only lodge, King Lewanika, is open from 15 October to 15 July.

 • Home to the 2nd largest wildebeest migration of some 35,000 animals.
-As well as the lions who follow them.

-• Unexplored and truly off-the-beaten-track
+• Remote, exclusive and truly off-the-beaten-track

 • Dramatic skies make for incredible photo opportunities